T'gana HC grants anticipatory bail to YSRC MP Avinash Reddy in Ex-Minister murder case | Law-Order

 - India

-Telangana High Court on Wednesday granted anticipatory bail to ruling YSRC MP YS Avinash Reddy in connection with the murder of a former minister, who is a relative of the accused.
+Telangana High Court on Wednesday granted anticipatory bail to ruling YSRC MP YS Avinash Reddy in connection with the murder of a former minister.

 The court also directed Avinash Reddy not to leave the country without prior permission of the CBI, till the investigation was complete.